goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/5-handlers/_index.md

 So what’s new here?

-  - The "notify" section calls the handler only when the copy task actually changes the file.
+  - The `notify` section calls the handler only when the copy task actually changes the file.
 That way the service is only restarted if needed - and not each time the playbook is run.

-  - The "handlers" section defines a task that is only run on notification.
+  - The `handlers` section defines a task that is only run on notification.

 Run the Playbook.
 We didn’t change anything in the file yet so there should not be any `changed` lines in the output and of course the handler shouldn’t have fired.